nisheed75/RoboND-Kinematics-Project/writeup.md

 |5->6 | 6 | -90 | 0 | 0 | q6 |
 |6->7 | 7 | 0 | 0 | 0.303 | q7 |

-To define the transformation matrix we can create the individual transforms between links, the DH convention uses four individual transforms define by the formulas below:
+To define the transformation matrix we can create the individual transforms between links, the DH convention uses four individual transforms defined by the formulas below:
 ![equation 1][image3]
 ![equation 2][image4]

-Once you have the table above and the transformation matrix above you can define the individual transformation between link by substituting the variable in the matrix with the values for each row in the table: e.g. the transformation from 6->7 will use the following values and substitute this in the transformation matrix. here is a code example of the individual transformation matrices:
+Once you have the table above and the transformation matrix above you can define the individual transformation between link by substituting the variable in the matrix with the values for each row in the table: e.g. the transformation from 6->7 will use the following values and substitute this in the transformation matrix.
+Here is a code example of the individual transformation matrices:
 ``` python
         T0_1 = self.transformation_matrix(q1, d1, a0, alpha0).subs(dh_table)
         T1_2 = self.transformation_matrix(q2, d2, a1, alpha1).subs(dh_table)